Oodles of Noodles cooks sought

 This year’s theme is a Japanese tea ceremony.

 Tickets can be purchased at Casa del Sol and at Mirage Gifts.
-Tickets are $15 for adults and $5 for children younger than 12.
+Tickets are $15 for adults and $5 for children under 12.
 Checks can be made payable to the Fernley Improvement Club.

 Those planning to attend are encouraged to bring one nonperishable food item for Fernley’s Food Bank.
 People are also encouraged to bring their own favorite tea cup and saucer and the best one wins a prize.